Evidence for chromium hydride in the atmosphere of Hot Jupiter WASP-31b: Methodology

 \subsection{TauREx II}

-The observed transmission spectra are a complex function of many underlying parameters and acquiring information about these parameters is known as the inverse or retrieval problem: given the planetary spectrum that is observed, what are the most likely composition and state of the planetary atmosphere?
-The retrieval has been conducted using \textsc{TauREx II} \citep{waldmann2015}, which is a Bayesian retrieval framework based on a forward model computing 1D atmospheric radiative transfer \citep{hollis2013}.
+The observed transmission spectra are a complex function of many underlying parameters, and acquiring information about these parameters is known as the inverse, or retrieval, problem.
+We need to determine, given the planetary spectrum that is observed, what the most likely composition and state of the planetary atmosphere are.
+The retrieval was conducted using \textsc{TauREx II} \citep{waldmann2015}, which is a Bayesian retrieval framework based on a forward model that computes 1D atmospheric radiative transfer \citep{hollis2013}.
 The propagation of radiation through an atmosphere is strongly dependent on pressure-temperature structure and composition. \textsc{TauREx} maps the correlations between atmospheric parameters and provides statistical estimates on their values.